 In June 2015, we sold all of the outstanding stock of BMS for \$4.9 million in cash and up to \$2.5 million of contingent cash consideration.
 Our decision to sell this non-core business resulted from management's determination that it was no longer a strategic fit within our organization.
-As part of the divestiture of BMS at June 27, 2015, we recorded a long-term contingent consideration receivable that has been classified as Level 3 in the fair value hierarchy.
+As part of the divestiture of BMS we recorded a long-term contingent consideration receivable that has been classified as Level 3 in the fair value hierarchy.
 See Note 3, "Financial Instruments Measured at Fair Value" for additional information on the three-tier fair value hierarchy.
 The contingent consideration represents the estimated fair value of future payments we are due from the buyer should BMS achieve specified annual revenue targets in certain years as specified in the sale agreement.
 The periodic fair value of the contingent consideration is determined through the use of the Monte Carlo simulation model.
-There was no adjustment to the contingent consideration receivable recorded in the first quarter of 2017 and the value was \$0.3 million at March 25, 2017.
+Based on updated information the contingent consideration receivable was adjusted in the second quarter of 2017 and is included in the loss from sale of BMS amount below.